-Mentoring is a partnership between two people which supports personal and/or professional development between a less experienced individual, called a mentee, and a more experienced individual known as a mentor.
+Mentoring is a partnership between two people that supports personal and/or professional development between a less experienced individual, called a mentee, and a more experienced individual known as a mentor.
 Over the course of your career, you may have many mentors and mentees.
 These relationships may last years, months, weeks or days.

 Mentoring may come in bits and pieces as needed by the mentee; or it may be that a mentor and mentee choose to have a standing, weekly meeting time where they discuss a variety of topics.
 It depends upon what works best for both people.